Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 The handle on Kevin’s “can’t hook” was born out of necessity.
 He kept breaking the other handles so he made a strong handle that won’t break or bend easily.
 These same durable handles are used on LogRite’s tools today.

-As for their 36″ Hookaroon, it has a strong handle and more importantly, the design of the pick is perfect for sticking into firewood or pulling slabs off a sawmill.
+As for their 36″ Hookaroon, it has a strong handle, and more importantly, the design of the pick is perfect for sticking into firewood or pulling slabs off a sawmill.
 Whatever you’re using it for, rest assured it will do a great job while keeping you from bending over all day.
 The effectiveness of the pick cannot be understated.
-This new design does a much better job at keeping the wood on the hook.
+This new design does a much better job of keeping the wood on the hook.

 By combining a durable handle, a great pick, and selling it for under $80, the LogRite 36″ Hookaroon is one of my favorites.
 You won’t be disappointed should you decide to get this tool.